* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Loaded potato skins

-They’re not the quickest or easiest treats to make, but they’re definitely worth your time and effort.
+They’re not the quickest or easiest treats to make since you have to bake the spuds twice.
+But they’re definitely worth your time and effort.

 Why we love this recipe: they’re guaranteed crowd-pleasers.